Creaprog/COLIN_P12_11122021/README.md

-# Prérequis
+# Requirement

 - Node.js 16
 - npm

-# installation des dépendances

-Il faudra se rendre via le terminal dans le répertoire du projet ensuite faire cette commande :
+# Download the dependencies

 `npm install`

-# Modification des variables d'environnements
+# Environment variables in the file `.env`

 REACT_APP_URL=http://127.0.0.1:4000/
 REACT_APP_MOCK=false

-Remplacer la valeur de REACT_APP_URL par l'url du site backend.

-Dans le cas de figure il n'est pas possible de faire déployer le site en backend, mettre la variable REACT_APP_MOCK en true.
+Replace the value REACT_APP_URL by the url of your backend server If you want to use the mock, set REACT_APP_MOCK to true

-# Les pages accessibles
+# The pages of the application

-- / -> affiche les informations de l'utilisateur 12
+- / -> Display the informations for the user 12
-- /user/12 -> affiche les informations de l'utilisateur 12
+- /user/12 -> Display the informations for the user 12
-- /user/18 -> affiche les informations de l'utilisateur 18
+- /user/18 -> Display the informations for the user 18

-# Exécution du front end
+# Run the frontend application with the following command

 `npm start`

-Excute le site sur la page http://127.0.0.1:3000

-# Génération du site web static
+# Generate the static website

 `npm build`

-Génére le site en html/css et Javascript pour un déploiement sur un serveur web.
-Les fichiers seront dans le dossier dist/
+The static website is generated in the folder `/dist`